 - 1.2.1 The contents of the Guidance draw upon the accumulated experience and development of the Parole Board for Scotland over many years.
 The emphasis is on the Board's most recent development and its current operation under the Prisoners and Criminal Proceedings (Scotland) Act 1993 (the 1993 Act) as well as relevant case law.
 The 1993 Act can be found here.
 The incorporation of the ECHR into Scots' Law added a further dimension and source of material. - 1.2.2 The Management of Offenders (Scotland) Act 2019 received Royal Assent on 30 July 2019.
-The provisions that directly affect the Board are incorporated into the Guidance. - 1.2.3 This guidance also takes into account the changes in procedure introduced by the Parole Board (Scotland) Rules 2022 (the Rules) which came into force on 1 April 2023.
-Although rule 1(2) states that the Rules apply to every case referred to the Board on or after 1 April 2023, it should be noted that the effect of rule 35(2) is that the new rules apply to any case in which a decision had not been made before 1 April 2023.
-Anything previously done in the case under the 2001 Rules is to be treated as if it was done under the 2022 Rules (rule 35(3)(a)).
-However, if it is necessary in the interests of justice, the Board may vary any requirements of the 2022 Rules or determine that a case should continue to be dealt with under the 2001 Rules (rule 35(3)(b)).
-In cases where the Board applies rule 35(3)(b) then this must be recorded in the decision minute (rule 35(4)).

-1.2.4 The Guidance has been compiled for the benefit of individual Board members and to assist the Board with understanding individual and corporate roles and responsibilities.
-Sections are arranged as self-standing items of guidance rather than as a complete manual.
+The provisions that directly affect the Board are incorporated into the Guidance. - 1.2.3 This guidance also takes into account the changes in procedure introduced by the Parole Board (Scotland) Rules 2022 (the Rules) which came into force on 1 April 2023. - 1.2.4 The Guidance has been compiled for the benefit of individual Board members and to assist the Board with understanding individual and corporate roles and responsibilities.
+Sections are arranged as self-standing items of guidance and annexes rather than as a complete manual.
 Arrangements are in place to update as required when legislation or practice changes, and for a scheduled review every two years.